Origins

 Work

-After nine years designing window displays, in 2000 I was hired as as designer and motion graphics artist at a digital agency called Smashing Ideas.
-After a couple of interim promotions, I became SI’s Senior Art Director in 2007.
-While I was there I had the opportunity to work on many different kinds of interactive projects for PBS Kids, Nick Jr., The Disney Channel and Mattel, among others.
+By 1991, I’d become a retail display artist at Macy's department store in downtown Seattle.
+After nine years designing window displays, in 2000 I was hired as as designer and motion graphics artist at Smashing Ideas, a digital creative agency.
+After a couple of interim promotions, in 2007 I became SI’s Senior Art Director.
+While I was there, I had the opportunity to work on many different kinds of interactive projects for PBS Kids, Nick Jr., The Disney Channel and Mattel, among others.

--SH 2023
+-SH 2025

 Books